coq/coq/doc/sphinx/language/gallina-extensions.rst

 Explicit displaying of existential instances for pretty-printing
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-.. opt:: Printing Existential Instances
+.. flag:: Printing Existential Instances

    This option (off by default) activates the full display of how the
    context of an existential variable is instantiated at each of the
    occurrences of the existential variable.

 Solving existential variables using tactics